-Dad (AKA Don) owned three gas stations… two Shell and a Sinclair Station with the dinosaur out front.
-No, the dinosaur was not real.
+Dad (AKA Don) owned three gas stations — two Shell and a Sinclair Station with the dinosaur out front.
+No, the dinosaur was not real!

-What were we thinking?
-What the heck did we look like?
-Well, long story short…we worked hard for the 25 cent tips we would get then.
-Back in the day, gas was 39.9 cents a gallon!
+“What were we thinking?, asked Debra.
+“What the heck did we look like?”
+Well, long story short, the siblings worked hard for the $.25 cent tips they got back then.
+Back in the day, gas was a mere $39.9 cents a gallon!
 When the gas crisis came along, owning three stations became very stressful for our Dad.

-On Sunday mornings we would all sit down after a great breakfast and copy the comics.
-We would see who did the best job.
-Copy talent is the gateway to image transfer.
-Your brain sees an image and sends a signal toward the pencil.
+On Sunday mornings the family would all sit down after a great breakfast and copy the comics, and judge who did the best job.
+Copy talent is truly the gateway to image transfer.
+When your brain sees an image, it sends a signal toward the pencil.
 The ultimate result is a carbon copy of the comic itself, if you should be so lucky!

-For several years Debra apprenticed with the late great Judaic Sculptor and Metal smith “Estelle Tasman.”
-Assisting with mold making, creating ceramic glazes, soldering metal sculptures and sketching to scale, Debra was able to help Estelle with many fabrication techniques.
+For several years Debra apprenticed with the late great Judaic Sculptor and Metal Smith, Estelle Tasman.
+She assisted her with mold making, creation of ceramic glazes, the soldering metal sculptures and sketching to scale.
+Debra was able to help Estelle with many fabrication techniques.

-While Estelle Tasman passed in 1995, her Judaic sculptures and metal work can still be admired in fine art galleries in New York, Colorado and Tucson.
+While Estelle Tasman passed in 1995, her Judaic sculptures and metal work can still be admired in fine art galleries in New York, Colorado and Arizona.
 Estelle Tasman will always be missed.
 Estelle’s magnetizing personality and love for Judaism lives on in her sculptures.

 During a wonderful trip to the wine country in Napa Valley with her handsome husband Bruce, a large bucket of turquoise stones took Debra’s interest.
-She brought back with her fond memories of a relaxing vacation with her honey and a large amount of turquoise stones.
+She brought back with her, fond memories of a relaxing vacation with her honey and a large amount of turquoise stones.
 Debra couldn’t wait to cut, shape and polish the stones.